Sayan-Maity/Book-Worm/README.md

 ​
 ## Future Scope
 - UI part can be improved by adding some animations
-​
+- Authentication can be added
+- favourite books can be saved in local storage or in the database ​
 ## License
 This project is licensed under the MIT license.